moira-alert/doc/source/installation/feeding.rst

 .. _carbon-c-relay: https://github.com/grobian/carbon-c-relay

-This is an important and non-obvious part.
-Default Graphite relay does not support duplicating metric stream to several backends, which is how Moira works.
-Good news is that you probably already use a different relay that supports duplication, because the default relay is very slow.

-Here is an example of carbon-c-relay_ configuration for Moira.
+Moira needs to keep its own local copy of your metric data to improve performance and reduce load on your existing graphite cluster.
+This means data needs to be duplicated from your existing stream and sent to your existing cluster and to your moira installation.

+Unfortunatly, the Carbon-Relay included with Graphite does not support duplication of data to multiple backends, and so you need to use a more feature rich carbon relay such as carbon-c-relay_.

+The following shows a basic example configuration which defines two clusters and sends all metrics to both at once.
+One cluster is the Moira installation, and the other uses consistent hashing across a three node cluster of Carbon servers.

 .. code-block:: text